 Please note that as per our user guides, you are required to make sure the SIM in the tracker whether supplied by us or not needs to be topped up once a year if they are on a prepay plan such as the Pay & Go.
 If it is not topped up within 13 months after the first top up it will expire and will require a new SIM or sent back to us for a new SIM setup.
-This will cost $14.99 + Shipping and you will be required to top it up and keep note of it.
+This will cost $24.99 + Shipping and you will be required to top it up and keep note of it.
 If you already have a Vodafone online account you can call Vodafone and quote the SIM 021 number and set a pin for adding the number onto your Vodafone online account to keep track of.
 You can purchase a new SIM + Setup pack here.

 We previously partnered up with Skinny mobile for deals with the Petrek 3G to boost rural coverage.
 However, as prices have increased we have now referred all our Petrek GPS and Petrek 3G units back to Vodafone which costs around $10-20 a year only.

-This means all Petrek 3G units will come standard with Vodafone SIM's unless customers specifically ask for Skinny or Spark in which case we recommend that customers find the best deal and send us a SIM for installation and testing before we ship the unit.
+This means all Petrek 3G units will come standard with Vodafone Pay & Go SIM's unless customers specifically ask for Skinny or Spark in which case we recommend that customers find the best deal and send us a SIM for installation and testing before we ship the unit.
 Going onto a normal Skinny or Spark SIM will set you back $20 for just a few weeks of usage so we recommend that you check and go for the cheapest minimal data prepay pack available (normally $8 a month) or get a Family sharing plan and provide us with a SIM and we can install and setup together with your order.

 For Petrek GPS units this will only work on Vodafone SIM.
 We give customers the option to choose whether they'd like a SIM fitted by us already or if they have their own family sharing plans which they can make free use of.